rtfmkiesel/geopipe/README.md

 ```

 ## Backstory
 I wanted to do some _statistics_ on `.ch` domains.
-But since Swiss laws only apply to servers located in Switzerland, I needed a way to filter out domains with would have the correct TLD but are not located in Switzerland.
+But since Swiss laws only apply to servers located in Switzerland, I needed a way to filter out domains which would have the correct TLD but are not located in Switzerland.

 I've also never done something in GO before and since all the cool "pipe tools" are written in GO I thought I would teach myself something new.